 Everything from filing the probate petition to handling creditors.
 Furthermore, you will be itemizing the assets subject to probate and filing income taxes.
-Meanwhile, you now must deal with the heirs.
+Meanwhile, it would help if you now dealt with the heirs.
 In addition, the selling of all personal and real property becomes your responsibility as well.

 Do I need to Hire a Probate Real Estate Expert?

-The process of selling real estate through probate is a court-regulated process.
+The process of selling real estate through probate is court-regulated.
 Therefore it requires careful monitoring and adherence to all rules.
-Additionally, deadlines are exacting, paperwork is specialized and the Los Angeles Probate Court’s direction must be followed throughout the marketing, offer review, negotiation and escrow process.
+Additionally, deadlines are exacting, paperwork is specialized, and the Los Angeles Probate Court’s direction must be followed throughout the marketing, offer review, negotiation, and escrow process.
 Why should you hire a Los Angeles probate real estate expert?

 How Long is the Probate Process?
-Los Angeles Probate sales involve the handling of an estate when someone, such as a family member or other loved one, passes.
-Probate ensures that any outstanding creditors are paid and assets properly distributed to heirs and descendants.
-The probate process typically takes three to six months, and sometimes longer.
+Los Angeles Probate sales involve handling an estate when someone, such as a family member or other loved one, passes.
+Probate ensures that outstanding creditors are paid and assets adequately distributed to heirs and descendants.
+The probate process typically takes three to six months and sometimes longer.

 What’s the Difference Between Full and Limited Authority?

 Full Authority (Independent Administration of Estates Act or IAEA).
 A Full Authority Sale is more streamlined than Limited Authority.
 The Full Authority Sale of real property is allowed without direct court oversight.
-There are some, minimal requirements of the Los Angeles Probate Court which differentiates it from a Limited Authority Sale.
+The Los Angeles Probate Court’s minimal requirements differentiate it from a Limited Authority Sale.

 Probate Case Study: Overwhelmed by Bills

-Often bills are piling up and Harb and Co. can certainly help with that too.
+Often bills are piling up, and Harb and Co. can undoubtedly help with that too.